UK-Export-Finance/exip/README.md

 ### Single input pages

 In the eligibility flows, there are lot of "yes or no" question pages with single radio button selection.
 The only difference between each of these pages is the field itself - e.g the title, id and hint.
-Therefore we also have a special page variables function that is exactly the same as the others, except that it can consume a field ID and automatically adds any hints or labels defined for the field ID.
-Example usage:
+Therefore we also have a special page variables function, [singleInputPageVariables](https://github.com/UK-Export-Finance/exip/tree/main-application/src/ui/server/helpers/page-variables/single-input) that is exactly the same as the others, except that it can consume a field ID and automatically adds any hints or labels defined for the field ID.
+NBite Example usage:

 ```js
 const get = (req: Request, res: Response) =>